RedHatInsights/crd-codegen/README.md

 # crd-codegen

-**Work in progress**

-Generates Go API interfaces for a Kubernetes Custom Resource by parsing a YAML `CustomResourceDefinition`.
+Generates Go type definitions for a Kubernetes Custom Resource by parsing a YAML `CustomResourceDefinition`.
 Useful if an operator/application was not written in Go but you have a need to interact with its resoures.

+This tool extracts the OpenAPIv3 spec from the CRD and runs it through a JSON schema type generator.

 ## Example usage